Astrometric mock observations for determining the local dark matter density: Discussion

+where $\alpha=0$ when $d<100~{\rm pc}$, and $\alpha=1$ when $d>100~{\rm pc}$.
+The right panel of Figure. \ref{Hipparcos_Gaia} shows the determinations of the LDMD by our $Gaia$ simulation.
+In this simulation, we set $z_{\rm min}=0$ and $z_{\rm max}=0.75~{\rm kpc}$, and the narrow cylinder sampling region was used.
+This result clearly demonstrates that the MA method will be able to determine the LDMD with accuracy when the \textit{Gaia} catalog becomes available.
+Although the error ranges of these simulations are somewhat larger than the other calculations in this paper, this is again because of the settings of the low $z_{\rm min}$ and $z_{\rm max}$.
+It seems important to cover the high-$z$ region to reduce the uncertainty of the LDMD determination.
+However, as we showed in Sect. \ref{distance_error}, large distance errors in the high-$z$ region may cause overestimation.
+Moreover, the high-$z$ region may not have a sufficient number of tracer stars.
+Hence, we suggest that careful analyses be performed using various $z$-ranges and tracer populations even when the \textit{Gaia} catalog becomes available.

 In addition to \textit{Gaia}, \textit{Nano-JASMINE} and \textit{JMAPS} are also individually planned to produce all-sky astrometric catalogs.
 By combining their data with the \textit{Hipparcos} and \textit{Tycho} positional data from 1991, proper motions with $0.1~{\rm mas~yr^{-1}}$ are expected to be achievable for bright stars \citep{mlh:12}.
-Such a high precision astrometry would improve not only the LDMD determination but also our understanding of various aspects of Galactic dynamics.
+This high-precision astrometry will improve not only the LDMD determination but also our understanding of various aspects of Galactic dynamics.